 - Historical grammar and typology, particularly studies of typological change in the Germanic and Romance languages

 - Comparative studies of first and second languages acquistion with reference to European languages

-- Studies of linguisitic variability in European languages as well as of creoles based on these languages and languages of minorities
+- Studies of linguisitic variation in European languages as well as of creoles based on these languages and languages of minorities

 - Sociolinguistic studies of languages within the European Union and elsewhere in Europe

 - Research on brain stuctures and mechanisms involved in language